Board

 SRTS 2025 Board Members:

-Amber Arrington, CTRS, CDP – South Carolina (2015-present)
+Amber Arrington, CTRS, CDP, FDRT, CRI – South Carolina (2015-present)

 Amber Arrington is the Director of Community Programming at Martha Franks Retirement Community in Laurens, SC.
 She was hired on full time in 2016 after working as a consultant for the facility for 2 years.
 Prior to moving to upstate South Carolina, Amber worked as the Coordinator of Recreational Therapy at the Medical University of South Carolina, Institute of Psychiatry.
 Amber received her B.S. from Western Carolina University in Recreational Therapy in 2006 and is a Delta Zeta Alumnae.
 She is additionally certified as a Dementia Practitioner, Integrative Wellness and Life Coach, and Certified Ross Instructor through Bob Ross Inc.